deepakb/carousel-mastra-ai/README.md

 ## 🚀 Overview

 **CarouselMaster AI** is not just another content generator.
-It is a **God Tier** agentic workflow system designed to autonomously craft high-converting, visually stunning Instagram carousels.
+It is a **Production Grade** agentic workflow system designed to autonomously craft high-converting, visually stunning Instagram carousels.

 It combines **advanced psychological frameworks** (hooks, storytelling) with **state-of-the-art hybrid rendering** (AI generation + programmatic design overlays) to produce content that stops the scroll.